-Acute renal failure has been reported through post-marketing surveillance in patients receiving parecoxib (see section 4.8).
+Acute renal failure has been reported through post-marketing surveillance in patients receiving parecoxib (see section 4.8 Undesirable effects).
 Since prostaglandin synthesis inhibition may result in deterioration of renal function and fluid retention, caution should be observed when administering parecoxib in patients with impaired renal function or hypertension, or in patients with compromised cardiac or hepatic function or other conditions pre-disposing to fluid retention.
-Renal function should be closely monitored in patients with advanced renal disease who are administered parecoxib (see section 4.2).
+Renal function should be closely monitored in patients with advanced renal disease who are administered parecoxib (see section 4.2 Posology and method of administration).